NexusMutual/docs/docs/overview/overview.md

 # Overview

 Nexus Mutual is a decentralized insurance alternative that allows members to join and share risk.
 Members can purchase cover products that protect against different kinds of risk.
-The Nexus Mutual protocol is built on Ethereum and provides the infrastructure for members to buy cover, underwrite risk, assess claims, and build risk management businesses.
+The Nexus Mutual protocol is built on Ethereum and provides the infrastructure for members to buy cover and underwrite risk.

 The Nexus Mutual DAO operates as a discretionary mutual - people can join, share risk, and enjoy the benefits of membership.
 Members coordinate with one another through the Nexus Mutual protocol.